malaga-front-end/nrwl-angular-jest-cypress-quickstart/tutorial/chapter-4-unit-and-snapshot-testing-with-jest/README.md

 });
 ```

-We need to test this component in isolation, what we know is that we have a list of elements that you can click to send data somewhere else.
+We need to test this component in isolation.
+What we know is that we have a list of elements that you can click to send data somewhere else.
 We need two different tests:
 1. On init we call a service to retrieve a list of countries.
 2. When we click a country we send its capital.

-So let's start testing!
+So, let's start testing!

 Go to ``countries.component.spec.ts``.

-If you check `CountriesComponent` you will see that we are injecting two services (``CountriesService`` and ``SharedService``).
+If you check `CountriesComponent` you will see that we are injecting two services: ``CountriesService`` and ``SharedService``.
 We need to add both services to the TestBed as providers.

 As we want to test our component in isolation we need to mock the injected services.
 Jest makes mocking a super easy thing, we just need to use ``jest.mock(PATH_TO_YOUR_SERVICE)``.
 Now every time that we call a method from this services we will not use its real implementation.

-Now we are going to get our services from the testing context and store them in a variable so we can use them.
+Now we are going to get our services from the testing context and store them in a variable to use them.

 <pre><b>countries.component.spec.ts</b></pre>
 ```diff